Six Gallery reading

 The Six Gallery reading (also called the Gallery Six reading or Six Angels in the Same Performance) was an important poetry event that took place on Friday, October 7, 1955, at an art gallery on Fillmore Street in San Francisco.
 It was the occasion when Allen Ginsberg first performed his poem "Howl".
 The reading heralded the birth of the Beat Generation.
 This birth took place within the West Coast literary ferment known as the San Francisco Poetry Renaissance.

 History

-In 1952, artists Jess Collins and Harry Jacobus, along with poet Robert Duncan, opened the King Ubu Gallery (an allusion to Alfred Jarry's 1896 play Ubu Roi) on 3119 Fillmore Street near the intersection with Union Street in San Francisco.
-Prior to its association with art and poetry, the building had been an automobile repair shop.